jistok/mysql-workshop-12-2019/mysql-shell_bulk_load.md

 I would strongly recommend chunking the import into smaller, more manageable transaction sizes.
 Probably the easiest way to do this is to use the [mysql-shell utility](https://dev.mysql.com/doc/mysql-shell/8.0/en/).
-In particular, it has built-in functionality to import files in chunks and in parallel across multiple threads [here](https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-utilities-parallel-table.html) is a referene.
+In particular, it has built-in functionality to import files in small chunks in parallel across multiple threads [here](https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-utilities-parallel-table.html) is a referene.